VJC INSTRUMENT RENTAL ASSISTANCE

 For String Orchestra: Violin, Viola, Cello

 The monthly rental fee for certain other instruments (Oboe, Bassoon, French horn, Upright Bass, etc.) are significantly more expensive.
 Helping families rent those instruments would limit the VJC’s ability to assist as many students as possible.
-Therefore, the instruments eligible for consideration as part of this program are the nine listed above.
+Therefore, the only instruments eligible for consideration as part of this program are the nine listed above.

 For students having little idea what instrument they should choose, Milano Music Center has created a series of Instrument Introduction Videos.
 These videos can help an undecided student find their musical voice, selecting the instrument that best suits them.
 Click HERE to see the full playlist of Instrument Introduction Videos.